mout/mout/doc/random.md

 decided to **not** implement a custom PRNG and instead provide a easy way to override the default behavior. - [issue #99](https://github.com/millermedeiros/amd-utils/issues/99)

-If you are using amd-utils with a loader that supports the [AMD map config](https://github.com/amdjs/amdjs-api/wiki/Common-Config), such as [RequireJS](http://requirejs.org/), you can use it to replace the PRNG (recommended approach):
+If you are using mout with a loader that supports the [AMD map config](https://github.com/amdjs/amdjs-api/wiki/Common-Config), such as [RequireJS](http://requirejs.org/), you can use it to replace the PRNG (recommended approach):